one-afrik-technologies/one-afrik-web/README.md

 # one-afrik-web
-One Afrik Technologies main website
+One Afrik Technologies main website welcome all